ciselab/Lampion/Experiments/CodeBert_CodeToText/Preprocessing/README.md

 This part of the repository builds a container that alternates the training/test data of the CodeBERT-Experiment using the Java-Obfuscator.

-It first makes .java files for all lines of the jsonl-dataset, then it runs the obfuscator, then it stitches the altered .java files back together into a new jsonl.
+It first makes `.java-files` for all lines of the jsonl-dataset, then it runs the obfuscator, then it stitches the altered `.java-files` back together into a new jsonl.

-Place the dataset in the *compose_input*-folder, adjust the name in the docker-compose.yml, adjust the config to your liking,
+Place the dataset in the *compose_input*-folder, adjust the name (and maybe obfuscator version) in the `docker-compose.yml`, adjust the config to your liking,

 and run it with